realjenius/realjenius.com/_posts/jekyll/2012-11-02-jekyll-series-list.md

 {% assign src='/jekyll/series_block.png' %}
 {% include image.html %}

-Obviously, if you're running a site with server code behind it, you can simply fetch by an index in the database, or iterate over relevant entries in memory, or something similar when you're rendering the blog entry.
+Obviously, if you're running a site with server code behind it, you can simply fetch by an index in the database, or possibly iterate over relevant entries in memory, or something similar when you're rendering the blog entry, and easily generate something like this.
 But if you're generating a blog at build time, how can you fill this in?

 It turns out it's not all that different in Jekyll.
-One of the things Jekyll makes available at the global level is a list of all posts, ordered by their post time in descending order, and with those you can get all sorts of data about the post.
-Assuming you have access to all of the posts (which you do), I imagine you can probably see how to do this with a plugin to Jekyll.
-But let's say we want to take the role of "site designer", and not any Ruby code.
+One of the things Jekyll makes available at the global level when performing blog generation is a list of all posts, ordered by their post time in descending order, and with those you can get all sorts of data about the post.
+From that, I imagine you can probably see how to do this with a plugin to Jekyll; just:

+* Iterate the post list with some Ruby code
+* Pluck out the right entries
+* Sort them
+* ... and render some HTML

+But let's say we want to take the role of "site designer", and not write any Ruby code.
 How can we translate this raw list of posts into a series list, with all of the information above?

+First off we need to identify the posts.
 When you write a post in Jekyll, you have to fill in the YAML front-matter.
-It's just a block of YAML leading the entry that has details like the title, the page layout to use, etc. You can add any custom fields you want as well.
+It's just a block of YAML leading the entry that has property-like details for the post, like the title, the page layout to use, etc. You can add any custom fields you want as well.
 So let's tag our articles as belonging to a particular series:

 {% highlight yaml %}
 ---